I have debt in Ohio, and I was told that Ohio has consumer protection laws that are not good for people. Exactly what

 Under Ohio law, property liens are an allowable method available to a creditor for payment of debtor obligations.
 Please see O.R.C. § 118.20, Authorizing Debt Obligations, for a discussion on property liens.
 See also the reader comments below for a discussion on liens and foreclosure.

 If you reside in another state, see the Bills.com Liens & How to Resolve Them article to learn more.

 Each state has its own statute of limitations.
 Ohio has the most creditor-friendly statutes of limitations in the country.
 According to O.R.C. § 2305.07 Contract not in writing, and O.R.C. § 2305.06, the statute of limitations for an oral contract is 6 years, a written contract is 8 years.
-(Effective September 28, 2012, the statute of limitations decreased from 15 years to 8 years after the cause of action accrued.)
+Effective September 28, 2012, the statute of limitations decreased from 15 years to 8 years from the point when the statute of limitations clock starts.

 When it comes to credit card accounts, some courts apply Ohio's "open account" statute of limitations, which is 6 years (O.R.C. § 2305.07).
 Other Ohio courts use the written contracts rule, which is 15 years for actions accruing before Sept.
 28, 2012, and 8 years for actions accruing after Sept 28, 2012 (O.R.C. § 2305.06 as per SB 224).
 Others use Ohio's Retail Installment Sales Act, which sets the limit at 4 years (O.R.C. § 1302.98 and O.R.C. § 1317.01).
 This means that when a local court chooses a credit card statute of limitations, instead of relying on binding precedent from higher level courts (called stare decisis in the legal field), judges seem to apply the rule argued most persuasively by the two parties.

 The statute of limitations for recovering a deficiency balance relating to a mortgage foreclosure is 2 years, according to O.R.C. § 2329.08.

 See the Bills.com resource Collection Laws and the Statute of Limitations for the rules in other states.